andrii/devise-specs/README.md

 <% end %>
 ```

-Add the following lines to `config/application.rb` if you are using the Fabrication gem and gem version is less than 2.15.1:
+Add the following lines to `config/application.rb` if you are using the Fabrication gem with version less than 2.15.1:
 ```ruby
 config.generators do |g|
   g.fixture_replacement :fabrication